VC mand_HVID

 | Centre for Growth

-VAEKSTCENTERET (Center for Growth) is an open, modern, lay monastery and a training center for meditation, based on the assumption that all major religions share a common spiritual core.
-This approach aims to share a contemporary spiritual training that people can understand and use without having to compromise their common sense.
+VAEKSTCENTER (Centre for Growth) is an open, modern, lay monastery and a training centre for meditation, based on the assumption that all major religions have a common spiritual core.
+Our aim is to share a contemporary approach to spiritual development and contemplative living that is accessible and understandable.

-The fundamental values of Vaekstcenteret are: a belief in democratic principles, acceptance of our Christian cultural foundation, equal opportunities for men and women, and a basic scientific attitude towards inquiry.
+Fundamental values of Vaekstcenter are: democratic principles, gender equality, acceptance of our common Christian cultural heritage, and respect for scientific inquiry.

-On this site, we share some of the RESOURCES, practices and perspectives that have been developed by Jes Bertelsen, the founder of Vaekstcenteret.
-Since 1982 they have been part of the spiritual and existential training at the CENTER.
+On this site, we share some of the practices, perspectives and RESOURCES that have been developed or inspired by Jes Bertelsen, the founder of Vaekstcenteret.
+Since 1982 these have been part of the spiritual and existential training at the CENTRE.

 logo_vaekstcenteret_grey